-CXR-14: The CXR-14 dataset is a large-scale dataset for pathology detection in chest radiographs [34].
+CXR-14: The CXR-14 dataset is a large-scale dataset for pathology detection in chest radiographs [35].
 This dataset was released in 2017 and updated later the same year, containing 112,120 frontal chest films from 30,805 unique patients.
 Each image was labeled for one of 14 different thoracic pathologies.
-In our analysis, we leverage a pretrained Densenet-121 model provided by Zech [39] which reproduces the procedure and results of Rajpurkar et al. [26] on this dataset.
+In our analysis, we leverage a pretrained DenseNet-121 model provided by Zech [40] which reproduces the procedure and results of Rajpurkar et al. [27] on this dataset.

-During error auditing, where examples of false positive and false negative predictions from the pretrained model were visually reviewed by a board certified radiologist [24], it was observed that

-Dataset-Superclass (Subclass) Difference in Subclass Prevalence (High Error Cluster, Low Error Cluster) Overall Subclass Prevalence CXR14-Pneumothorax (Drains) 0.68 (0.17, 0.84) 0.80 CIFAR-Carnivores (Bears) 0.30 (0.36, 0.06) 0.20 CIFAR-Outdoor (Forest) 0.28 (0.36, 0.08) 0.20 CIFAR-Household (Lamp) 0.16 (0.28, 0.12) 0.20 MURA-Abnormal (Hardware) 0.03 (0.29, 0.26) 0.11 MURA-Abnormal (Degenerative) 0.04 (0.12, 0.08) 0.43 pneumothorax cases without chest drains were highly prevalent (i.e., enriched) in the false negative class.
-A chest drain is a non-causal image feature in the setting of pneumothorax, as this device is the common form of treatment for the condition.
-As such, not only does this reflect a spurious correlate, but the correlation is in fact highly clinically relevant; untreated pneumothoraces are life-threatening while treated pneumothoraces are benign.
+During error auditing, where examples of false positive and false negative predictions from the pretrained model were visually reviewed by a board certified radiologist [24], it was observed that pneumothorax cases without chest drains were highly prevalent (i.e., enriched) in the false negative class.
+A chest drain is a noncausal image feature in the setting of pneumothorax, as this device is the common form of treatment for the condition.
+As such, not only does this reflect a spurious correlate, but the correlation is in fact highly clinically relevant; untreated pneumothoraces are lifethreatening while treated pneumothoraces are benign.
 To explore this audit-detected stratification, pneumothorax subclass labels for "chest drain" and "no chest drain" were provided by a board-certified radiologist (LOR) for each element of the test set.
 Due to higher prevalence of scans with chest drains in the dataset, clear discriminative features of a chest drain, and high label quality for the scans with chest drains, we hypothesize that a model trained on the CXR-14 dataset will attain higher performance on the pneumothorax subclass with chest drains than that without chest drains.